-The opportunities to demonstrate academic competence are being increased and modified continually, so students should inquire about the current possibilities with the MCC Registrar's Office or their high school counselor.
+The opportunities to demonstrate academic competence are being increased and modified continually, so students should inquire about the current possibilities with the MCC Registrar's Office.

 Credit by Transfer

 Manhattan Christian College accepts credit for equivalent courses bearing a "C" (2.0) or higher grades from institutions accredited by regional accrediting commissions or the Association for Biblical Higher Education.
 Courses that are determined to be comparable in nature, content, level of credit, and relevant to MCC degree programs will be considered for transfer.